Aslam Sher Khan

 Aslam Sher Khan (born 15 July 1953) is an Indian hockey player and a former member of the Indian team.
-In the 1975 World Cup held at Kuala Lumpur, Aslam Sher Khan helped Indian Hockey Team to win the gold medal.
+In the 1975 World Cup held at Kuala Lumpur, Aslam Sher Khan helped the Indian Hockey Team to win the gold medal.
 He was also a member of the Indian team who participated in the 1976 Summer Olympics.

 Khan has also been a Congress Member of Parliament and a Union Minister as well.
 In December 1997, Aslam Sher Khan joined the Bharatiya Janata Party (BJP) but resigned from the party on 27 January 1999.
 He authored an autobiography, To Hell with Hockey.

 Early life

 Aslam Sher Khan was born on 15 July 1953 to father Late Ahmed Sher Khan and mother Ahmedi in Bhopal, India.
-His father Ahmed Sher Khan represented India in 1936 at the Berlin Olympics.
+His father Ahmed Sher Khan was part of the gold-winning Indian hockey team in the 1936 Summer Olympics.
 As he said in his autobiography about his grandfather's saying, "Your father had a streak of madness in him, Like you, he had a great obsession for hockey.
 He made your mother promise that if they had a son, she would bring him up to be a hockey player."
 Ahmed Sher Khan was the Hockey coach of Aslam's school but never selected Aslam to play for the school team.
-When he asked his father about this thing he replied "you still have a lot to learn."
+When he asked his father about that, he would reply, "you still have a lot to learn."